Platform-OS/platformos-documentation/README.md

 ## Contribute content

-Thank you for your interest in contributing to the PlatformOS documentation!
+Thank you for your interest in contributing to the platformOS documentation!
 Our docs are a tool for our community, so we strive to ensure they serve you well.
 We always welcome any kind of contribution to our documentation: we value your feedback, and appreciate any improvement suggestions or extensions.

 ## Give us feedback